kimpham54/kimpham54.github.io/content/cv/app-semantic-web.md

 Last updated: October 31, 2022

-I was the primary designer and developer for this website.
-We used the open-source platform Researchspace, customizations and templates and visualizations done by me.
+I was the primary designer and developer for this app.
+We used the open-source platform Researchspace where I worked on the additional customizations and templates and visualizations.

 The code is available in a private repository in Gitlab for the Max Planck Institute for the History of Science.